dotnet/msbuild/documentation/design/security-metadata.md

 ## Out of scope
   * Redacting **will NOT** occure on:
-    * log events emited from tasks (this might be added as extra opt-in option - but would lead to significant build performance degradation).
+    * Log events emited from tasks (this might be added as extra opt-in option - but would lead to significant build performance degradation).
-    * any other alternative output of tasks (direct writes to file system, network connections etc.)
+    * Any other alternative output of tasks (direct writes to file system, network connections etc.)
-    * passing values to task and there embedding into additional text and passing out as output parameter - unless such is explicitly marked as containing sensitive data
+    * Passing values to task and there embedding into additional text and passing out as output parameter - unless such is explicitly marked as containing sensitive data.
+    * Encrypting/securing data in memory during therun of the build.

 # User interaction